BROADSoftware/ezck8splugins/k8s/topolvm/roles/topolvm_master/NOTES.md

   - patch.yaml
 ```

-And add patch.yaml with the following
+And add patch.yaml with the following (This is related to the fact the role set this value to topolvm nodes).

 ```
 apiVersion: apps/v1